GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/09-Design of a mini-training.md

 - Revise feedback
 - Adjust/improve/modify (according to feedback) for a 3-min presentation

-## Challenge 1 - Define the audience, goal and outcomes (7 min)
+>## Challenge 1 - Define the audience, goal and outcomes (7 min)
+>

-1. Choose a topic
+>1.
+Choose a topic
-2. Define learning objectives (describe the goals and intentions of the instructor )
+>2.
+Define learning objectives (describe the goals and intentions of the instructor )
-3. Write learning outcomes (think about what learners will be able to do by the end of instruction/session/workshop)
+>3.
+Write learning outcomes (think about what learners will be able to do by the end of instruction/session/workshop)
-4. Identify the target audience and prerequisites
+>4.
+Identify the target audience and prerequisites
-5. Identify the learning experiences
+>5.
+Identify the learning experiences
-6. Select the content
+>6.
+Select the content
+{: .challenge}

 [https://www.clinton.edu/curriculumcommittee/listofmeasurableverbs.cxml](https://www.clinton.edu/curriculumcommittee/listofmeasurableverbs.cxml)